mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In certain cases, the adversary can access to specific bindings between public keys and identities.
-If the signature keys are reused accross groups, the adversary can get more information about the targetted user.
+If the signature keys are reused across groups, the adversary can get more information about the targeted user.

 > **RECOMMENDATION:**
-> Do not use the same signature keypair accross groups.
+> Do not use the same signature keypair across groups.

 > **RECOMMENDATION:**
 > Separate the service binding the identities and the public keys from